JairoLedezma/React-Kafka-Camel-Integration/README.md

 ![](./docs/HL-Overview.png)

-The diagram shows how the applications are connected and how the data flows starting from React app, top to bottom, right to left.<br /><br />
+The diagram shows how the services are connected and how the data flows starting from React app, top to bottom, right to left.<br /><br />

 ## Prerequisites and Setting up the Environment